- Written by Dr.Mehmet Demircioglu

 Chemical Relaxers Before FUE Need a Quiet Scalp

 If you use a chemical relaxer before FUE, the first question is not whether relaxed hair is allowed.
 It is whether the scalp is quiet enough to examine and heal.
-For many patients, I want at least two to three quiet weeks after a well tolerated relaxer before surgery.
+In a straightforward case, two to three quiet weeks after a well tolerated relaxer gives a safer examination window before surgery.
 If there was burning, scabbing, sudden shedding, new tenderness, or a known scalp condition, the waiting period becomes longer and the case needs review before travel.

 After FUE, the restart question also needs a clear answer.
 I do not want relaxer on skin that still has crusting, open areas, strong redness, tenderness, or active irritation.
 The scalp needs to be settled first, because chemical irritation can confuse healing and make graft planning less predictable.